08 April, 2021

 To see the rebate accruals updated in the rebate agreement, select the condition record maintained in the agreement and select the icon “payment data”.

--In the rebate agreement, the system displays all the billing documents based on which it has calculated rebate.
-To see this documents select the icon “verification levels” in the rebate agreement overview screen.
+In the rebate agreement, the system displays all the billing documents based on which it has calculated rebate.
+To see these documents select the icon “verification levels” in the rebate agreement overview screen.

 Creating partial settlements: